Event Overview

 $1,000 cash prizes for both the last female and male left standing sponsored by The Battery Boys.

-The Coffs Backyard Ultra ‘lap’ is held on the stunning Coffs Creek Walkway in the heart of Coffs Harbour.
+The Coffs Backyard Ultra ‘lap’ is on the stunning Coffs Creek Walkway in the heart of Coffs Harbour.

 Coffs Backyard Ultra is a donation-based event.
 You can donate when registering or at the event.